xzxADIxzx/Join-and-kill-em-together/README.md

 * Synchronization of player positions, their weapons and projectiles.
 * Synchronization of the position and health of enemies.
 * Up to 5 teams, making available both the passage of the campaign and pvp.
+* Emotions wheel to tease your friends or bosses.

 ## Installation
 Before installation, it's important to know that the mod needs **BepInEx** and **Ultra Mod Manager** to work.